rohwid/question-and-answer-chatbot/README.md

 ## Execution Pipeline

 Steps:
-- Load the environment variables that contains `OPENAI` and `PINECONE` credentials.
-Then, fill with your credentials.
-The example of envars were writen in `.env.example` file.
+- Load the environment variables that contain `OPENAI` and `PINECONE` credentials.
+Then, fill in your credentials.
+The example of envars were written in `.env.example` file.
 - Edit and fill `.env.example` and rename it to `.env`.
 - Load the envars with `export` command.